 Healthy Snacks for Picky Eaters

-Picky eaters, they can be so frustrating.
+Picky eaters, they can be frustrating.
 There are strategies that can help.
-Find out more and check out these healthy snacks for picky eaters.
+Check out these healthy snacks for picky eaters.

 Healthy Snacks for Picky Eaters

 I’ve been in childcare for over 20 years and I have seen it all when it comes to picky eating.
 I’ve even had kids that only ate one food group or only 2 things!
 Some kids come and only eat a handful of foods, but over time, I help them learn to like far more.

 It takes a lot of patience to let kids experiment with food at their own pace.
 I can promise you that if you try to force them to like more, it’s not going to work.
 The more pressure you put on kids to eat, the more stressful it is to them and the less likely they are to try anything.